emzan/C-programming-lessons/README.md

 weekly C programming workshop

 Learn the C programming language!
-Watch the youtube video and follow along with the code in this repository
+Watch the youtube video and follow along with the code in this repository.
+C language will become your friend.